 - Heat it: Heat is said to increase the solubility of curcumin (the primary active constituent in turmeric) by 12 times, which may also make it more easily absorbed in the body.

 - Eat turmeric with quercetin-rich foods: Quercetin, a flavonoid, is known to inhibit an enzyme that inactivates curcumin.
 Adding turmeric to quercetin-rich foods can increase the absorbtion of turmeric in the body.
 Foods rich in isoquercitrin include leafy vegetables, broccoli, red onions, peppers, apples, grapes, black tea, green tea, red wine, capers, Serrano peppers, and some fruit juices.

-My favorite ways to consume turmeric are as tea, latte, and curry dishes.
+My favorite ways to consume turmeric are as Gold Milk and curry dishes.
 Turmeric is the primary ingredient in curry powder.
 But beware, as most curry powders contain nightshade peppers, which cause problems for many people.
 Fortunately it’s super-easy to make your own curry powder.
 Check out my delicious recipe for Curry Powder – Nightshade free!

 - 1/3 cup cooked sweet potato, in chunks (about 85 grams)

 - 1/2 teaspoon vanilla extract